-You must keep records of most transactions in English for five years after you prepared or obtained them, or five years after you completed the transactions or acts to which they relate, whichever is the later.
-Taxation Ruling TR 96/7 - Record keeping - section 262A - general principles clarifies the record keeping obligations of small businesses, particularly for cash transactions.
+You must keep records of most transactions in English for five years after you prepared or obtained them, or five vears after you completed the transactions or acts to which they relate, whichever is the later, Taxation Ruling TR 96/7 - Income tax: record keeping - section 262A - general principles clarifies the record keeping obligations of small businesses, particularly for cash transactions.
+If you have losses, you should generally keep records for four years from the year of income when a tax loss is fully deducted or a net capital loss is fully applied.